Chicago Skyline from the Bicycle Illinois Ending Location

 Roads and Bike Paths

-Our route is suitable for all types for bicycles and you will never ride one inch on a road or path whose suitability for cycling has not been verified many times by us directly.
+Bicycle Illinois' routes are suitable for all types for bicycles.
+You will never ride on a road or path whose suitability for cycling has not been personally verified by us directly in person.

-Unless otherwise noted all routes are entirely on smooth, hard surface roads and bike paths.
+Unless otherwise noted, our entire routes are on fully paved and smooth roads and bike paths.

 Bike Paths

-When a bike path is available but unpaved, the surface will consist of a hardpacked but loose limestone surface that is suitable for road bikes.
-Fully paved on road routes will always be available as an alternative to following the limestone paved sections if you do not wish to ride on any unpaved surfaces.
+When a bike path is available but unpaved, the surface will consist of a hard-packed, but loose, limestone or dirt surface that is suitable for road bikes.
+Fully paved, on road routes will always be available as an alternative to following the limestone paved sections if you do not wish to ride on any unpaved surfaces.

 Roads

-The roads we follow are the ones deemed to be the most suitable for bicycling in each area by such authorities such as the Illinois Department of Transportation, the Chicagoland Bicycle Federation, the Indiana Bicycle Coalition, and local bike clubs and shops.
-Although the type of road surface will vary, you will never cycle on any dirt or gravel roads.
+We follow roads deemed to be the most suitable for bicycling in each area by authorities such as the Illinois Department of Transportation, the Active Transportation Alliance, the Indiana Bicycle Coalition, Google Maps, local bike clubs and shops, and individual cyclists familiar with the area.
+Although the type of road surface will vary, you will never have to ride on any dirt or gravel roads.

 Rural Areas